n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.dhl.md

+---
+title: DHL node - n8n Documentation
+description: Documentation for the DHL node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # DHL

 The DHL node allows you to automate work in DHL, and integrate DHL with other applications. n8n has built-in support for a wide range of DHL features, including tracking shipment.